-The quartz "G10" was the first quartz watch supplied to the British military, with the name coming from the form G1033 that had to be filled in in order to be given one.
+The quartz "G10" was the first quartz watch supplied to the British military, with the name coming from the G1098 store that issued them (see my blog post here).
 It is by far the most common issued CWC watch - with around 165,000 watches supplied to the MoD between 1980 and 2006.
 All the branches of the British military are represented, although the RAF only ordered watches in 1983, and the 0555 Royal Navy code was only used in 1995.
 The NSN for this watch was 6645-99-5415317.

 For those who like lists, this is the full list of G10s: by year, Service, and then lowest and highest serial number seen to date.
 If you don't like lists, I suggest you avert your eyes now.

 1980 - no Service stated - 027 to 12710

 1982 - W10 - 005 to 9498 and then 14605 to 16998 (intervening numbers used by Precista W10)

 1983 - W10 - 17043 to 22492